Stane Dolanc: Minister of the Interior and member of the Presidency of Yugoslavia

-From May 1984 to May 1989 Dolanc was the Slovenian member of the Presidency of Yugoslavia and during the term he was also chairman of the Federal Council for Protection of the Constitutional Order.
-In 1988–89, he was one of those in the federal leadership unsuccessfully opposing the anti-bureaucratic revolution, which he regarded as an expression of Serb hegemonism.
-At the same time Dolanc was reserved towards the new line of the Slovene communist leadership that was paving the way for political liberalization and for secession of Slovenia.
+From May 1984 to May 1989, Dolanc was the Slovenian member of the Presidency of Yugoslavia and during the term he was also chairman of the Federal Council for Protection of the Constitutional Order.
+In the 1988-89 period, he was one of those in the federal leadership unsuccessfully opposing the anti-bureaucratic revolution, which he regarded as an expression of Serb hegemonism.
+At the same time Dolanc was reserved towards the new line of the Slovene communist leadership that was paving the way for political liberalization and for separation of Slovenia.

 One of his last public interventions was an interview with the liberal opposition magazine Mladina, published in May 1989, in which he described himself as the "last Titoist".
-In her memoir, Jovanka Broz states that she considers Dolanc to be "one of those who are most to blame for the breakup of the country" and accused him of being a German spy.
+In her memoir, Jovanka Broz stated she considered Dolanc to be "one of those who are most to blame for the breakup of the country" and accused him of being a German spy.